jramirez857/dash-presentation/README.md

 # dash-presentation
- Dash Presentation for Boston Python Study Group
+This is a presentation on Dash I prepared for a Boston Python Study Group meeeting on March 9th 2022.